slevis-lmwg/gitops-harbor-workshop_slevis/README.md

 A container registry is a central location that hosts container images.
 There are a number of free public container registries, ghcr.io, quay.io, and hub.docker.com for example.
 The CIRRUS platform run by CISL contains its own container registry, https://hub.k8s.ucar.edu/, available to all UCAR staff.
 In order to push images to the CISL Container Registry, built on [Harbor](https://goharbor.com/), a CIRRUS admin has to create a project and add you to it.

 At this point in the workshop we will add everyone to the gitops-workshop project with admin privileges.

-In order to do this you have to login to hub.k8s.ucar.edu first and then I have the ability to add you to the Harbor project.
+1. Login to https://hub.k8s.ucar.edu/ via the `LOGIN WITH Entra ID` button
+2. Once logged in I can add you as an admin to the gitops-workshop project

 **Note:** If you prefer to use a public repository like Docker Hub you can do this and still follow along with the workshop content.
 You will not use a robot account in Docker Hub, just your user id and password/API token.